top of page

 Updated: 6 days ago

-In recent years, it has become increasingly common for student-athletes to receive college recruiting offers as early as the 8th and 9th grades.
+In recent years, it has become increasingly common for student-athletes to receive scholarship offers as early as the 8th and 9th grades.
 For many families and young athletes, this can seem surprising or even overwhelming.
 However, understanding the recruiting process can help student-athletes and their families navigate these opportunities effectively.
 This guide explains how early offers work, why colleges make them, and what student-athletes can do to prepare for this early recruitment.

 Why Are Colleges Recruiting So Early?